 Waste water plumbing has traditionally been a fairly simple process using solvent-weld or push-fit PVC pipes and fittings.
 Due to the problems of PVC as a material it is worth considering using polypropylene (PP) as an alternative.
+(See the page on PVC).
 It is now becoming more readily available.
 It is more easily recycled and can also be easily reused.
 Most of the systems on the market are interconnectable.

 There are a few products on the market for reclaiming heat from waste warm water – especially shower waste, by running the waste water through a heat exchanger and directly heating the incoming water.